 Today we have with us, Chhavi Gupta.
-Chhavi is an M-Tech from IIT-Delhi and is one of the only two women who made it to the elite club of CAT 2017 Toppers.
+Chhavi has a postgraduate level M-Tech degree from IIT-Delhi and is one of the only two women candidates who made it to the elite club of CAT 2017 Toppers.
 Despite being a working professional, Chhavi has topped one of the toughest MBA entrance exams in the country.
-Her success is an inspiration to all prospective CAT aspirants, especially the women.
+Her success story is an inspiration to all the prospective CAT aspirants, especially the women.
 Today, she will share with us, her success story and how she managed to score a 100 percentile in CAT 2017.

 It feels great, there were no woman toppers in the CAT for the last few years and this year there were two.
 I would like to attribute my success to my family.
 Especially, my mother because she ensured that there were no hurdles in my academics, no one stopped me from doing what I wanted to do and she was always there to support me.

 So, I think for me initially it was five days of work and on the weekends I used to study and attend classes as well.
 However, as time progressed around the month of August and September I wanted to study on weekdays as well.
 But it was very difficult as I came back from office around 8 PM and I did not have the energy to study after that.
 So, what I did was, I changed my schedule and started getting up early in the morning.
 I took out about one and a half hour every morning to study during the weekdays.